solangegueiros/brz-token-bridge/docs/Bridge.md

 This function starts the process of crossing tokens in the Bridge.

-> Any person can call it!
+> Any account / person can call it!

 Can not be called if the Bridge is paused.